Tim Gilbert

 • systems integration;

-• energy, such as renewables;
+• energy, such as renewables (inc. wind and solar); and

-• aero engines, aerospace; and
+• aero engines, aerospace.

 Tim has a PhD in civil engineering from the University of Birmingham.
 His thesis is entitled ‘Aerodynamic Effects of High Speed Trains in Confined Spaces’.
 Testing included firing scale model trains at speeds of up to 200mph past aerodynamic sensors.